 Mitigation - in addition to avoidance of impacts, the LSP layout has sought to mitigate impacts on the retained biodiversity values through provision of a green linkage/ecological corridor, designed to incorporate areas of active parkland, conservation, significant stands of vegetation and existing Bush Forever areas.
 Management of this corridor by Kal will ensure that recreational uses within the LOS are complementary to the retention of identified biodiversity values, and provide buffers to the designated environmental conservation areas from the surrounding urban land uses and ensuring the long-term viability of the retained biodiversity values.
-The LSP also requires the preparation of construction environmental management plans (CEMPs) to support all future applications for subdivision and development of landholdings within 100 m of designated environmental conservation areas.
-The purpose of the CEMPs is to specify how threats and risks to biodiversity values within the environmental conservation areas will be managed both pre-construction and during construction to mitigate potential impacts.
+The LSP also requires the preparation of construction environmental management plans (CEMPs) to support all future applications for subdivision and development of landholdings within 100 m of designated environmental conservation areas within the and risks to biodiversity values within the environmental conservation areas will be managed both pre-construction and during construction to mitigate potential impacts.